InvadingOctopus/octopuskit/README.md

 > e.g.: say a _ParallaxBackgroundEntity_ containing a _CloudsComponent_, a *HillsComponent* and a *TreesComponent*, or a _GameSessionEntity_ containing a _WorldMapComponent_ and a _MultiplayerSyncComponent_.

+**Performance:** Although extensive benchmarks have not been done yet, OK can display **over 3000 sprites on an iPhone X at 60 frames per second**; each sprite represented by an entity with multiple components being updated every frame, and responding to touch input.

 ## Design Goals

 - **Tailored for Swift**: Swift, Swift, Swift!
 The framework must follow the [established guidelines][swift-api-guidelines] for Swift API design.
 Everything must make sense within Swift and flow seamlessly with Swift idioms as much as possible.